pedroalves91/get-tweets/README.md

-# get-tweets - SubVisual Coding Challenge
+# get-tweets
 Get tweets from the Twitter API from a specific user

 # NOTE:
-Starting this react app I started designing the UI, and tried to fetch the endpoints, from the Twitter API, from client side.
+Starting this react app I tried to fetch the endpoints, from the Twitter API, from client side.
-It was giving me a Cross Origin error, I tried to fix it by adding some header parameters to the fetch request, but with no success.
 After some research I came to the conclusion that this API can only be called from server side, so I developed a small server with only one route using node and express.
-The client side with React uses that route to communicate with the server, to this I added "proxy": "http://localhost:5000" to the package.json file in the client/gettweets folder.
+The client side with React uses that route to communicate with the server, to do this I added "proxy": "http://localhost:5000" to the package.json file in the client/gettweets folder.

 # SERVER:
 Is an Express app, that uses the CORS package and listens the 5000 port.